Affected by SVB collapse? Here are some funding solutions to consider

 Traditionally, closing a deal with investors could take up to three months due to back-and-forth negotiations with your investors.
 Professional investors often have a series of terms they will regularly require to be part of the documentation, which can hold up the deal.

 When accepting investment from friends, family and people you know, however, there usually won’t be many requirements, if at all.
-This is why a Bootstrap Round could be the perfect solution when you’re short on time.
+This is why a bootstrap round could be the perfect solution when you’re short on time.

-Raising a Bootstrap Round on SeedLegals allows you to quickly and inexpensively accept a small amount of money (up to £100k) without negotiating on complex documentation that just isn’t needed at this stage in your business.
+Raising a bootstrap round on SeedLegals allows you to quickly and inexpensively accept a small amount of money (up to £100k) without negotiating on complex documentation that just isn’t needed at this stage in your business.

 If cash flow isn’t necessarily an issue for the company, founders can take advantage of the downtime in both the sales and fundraising cycle to do their homework and get investment-ready.

-Once everyone gets back from holiday, you’ll be ready to hit the ground running.
+Here’s some resources to help you get ahead of the game.
+When everyone gets back from holiday, you’ll be ready to hit the ground running.
 Perhaps you can even make time to give yourself a well-earned break sometime in August, too.

 You don’t have to figure it out all on your own – we have a team of funding experts ready to talk you through your options and help you strategise the best way forward based on your circumstances.
 Book a call with a funding expert below.
-We’d love to hear from you!
+We’d love to hear from you.